By Pieta Das Gupta, Head of Legal, Rocket Lawyer UK

 And then there’s the certificates you need to sort out: the energy performance certificate; the gas safety certificate; the electrical wiring certificate.
 Each of these quality standards takes time and money to arrange – and each comes with financial or legal penalties for non-compliance.

 With these preliminary issues taken care of, you’ll also need to sort out stuff like rent, deposit and notice periods.
 You’ll also want to give yourself maximum legal protection in case the worst happens – if your lodger damages your property, or doesn’t pay their rent.
 So make sure you sign a legally binding agreement which makes it clear where you stand on all these issues and sets out the ground rules.

 Here’s where Rocket Lawyer can help.
 Firstly, you can read our helpful guide on taking in a lodger.
 It sets out all of the factors to consider I mentioned above – and more – and also includes some useful links to relevant official website.
-And, if you become take out a Rocket Lawyer membership, you can use our online business service to draft various different property agreements, depending on whether you plan to live at the property you’re renting out.
+Moreover, you can use our online business documents to draft various different property agreements, depending on whether you plan to live at the property you’re renting out.
 What’s more, Rocket Lawyer members can even speak to one of our nation-wide chain of expert lawyers for free.

 If all this is making you have second thoughts about renting out your room, consider this.
 Under the government’s “Rent a room” scheme, you’re allowed to earn up to £4,250 per year tax free from letting out a furnished room in your own home.
 So yes, there’s paperwork to wade through, expenses to incur, and certificates to obtain – but the rewards are there.